Theme: Adult Learning and the Green Transition

 - How did your project foster ALE and green transition?

 - How did you recognise and track success?

 - How could this approach be applied by other AE providers or community learning programmes?

 - What you have learned – what would you do again, and what will you change to develop the programme in the future?

 - Plans to continue, upscale, or improve the programme in the future

 How to apply?

-You may submit a description of your programme in English.
-Entries must be received by filling in the application form for the Grundtvig Award up until 25 April 2021 (new deadline).
-It is possible to send attachments (maximum file size 20 M) with the form, or you can send attachments by email.
-If you have any printed or similar evidence, please sent it to:
+You may submit a description of your project, initiative or partnership in English.
+Entries must be received by filling in an application form for the Grundtvig Award up until 12 April 2023 (new, extended deadline).
+It is possible to send attachments (maximum file size 20 M) with the form.